gabrielrsp/my-shelf/README.md

   -  [React-Icons](https://react-icons.netlify.com/)
   -  [Reactotron](https://infinite.red/reactotron)

-## Run Project Locally

-Clone or fork this repository,

-Assuming you already have Node.JS, Yarn and Docker installed,

-first of all, if you need don't have postgres, you can try installing postgres container, following the steps below
+First of all, if you don't have postgres, you can try installing postgres container, following the steps below

+Assuming you already have docker installed, download the postgres image and set the container parameters

 ## Example:

-After installing docker, download the postgres image and set the container parameters

 ### `docker run --name myshelf -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres`